The purpose of this article is just to make sure that the best YouTube alternatives are talked about in detail with their features highlighted.

 - Is not popular in the U.S., even though it has accumulated quite a reach in Europe

 - Video resolution limit is capped at 1080p

 Vimeo might not be competing directly with YouTube, but it sure is one heck of a video streaming alternative.
 The platform encourages classy filmmakers to show off their work, and the best part is that when you’re viewing a video, there are fewer distracting elements in the background to divert your attention away from the juicy bits of the clip.

 In short, what this means is that you will be focusing on nothing but the video because focusing on distracting elements at the same time can mean you will end up wasting valuable time and might not finish the entire video.

-- Focus more on the video the user is streaming and provides less distracting elements in the background.
+- Focus more on the video the user is streaming and provide less distracting elements in the background.